DylanMeeus/blog/content/posts/audio-from-scratch-pt8.md

 These are our 'elementary' shapes that we'll use for the next few posts.
 Although we'll extend on them, they'll give us a solid base to start.

-Putting these together, we can define an `Oscillator` struct:
+Putting this together, we can define an `Oscillator` struct:

 ```go